Application-UI-UX/mobile_implementation_core/docs/src/main/sphinx/installing.rst

 --------------------

 This java package no longer requires a ros environment to be installed.
-In this case, you simply need to clone the github repository
+In this case, you simply need to clone the github repository or you can use the publish link in Application-UI-UX

 .. code-block:: bash